How Will I Rest in Peace if I'm Buried by a Highway?

 "How Will I Rest in Peace if I'm Buried by a Highway?" (stylized in all lowercase) is a song by American musician Kenneth La'ron, under the name KennyHoopla.
 It was released as the self-titled single from the EP of the same name on February 4, 2020 through Arista Records.
-It was KennyHoopla's first single to chart, reaching number 8 in the Billboard Alternative Airplay chart.
+It was KennyHoopla's first single to receive significant radio attention and to chart, reaching number 8 on the Billboard Alternative Airplay chart.

 Background and release

 The track was written and recorded in mid-to-late 2019 and written by La'ron.
 When describing the song and the songwriting process, La'ron said "There's an aura about indie rock music, and a sound and energy that I can't explain, but I feel like I have it in me.
 It was cool that it came out and other people are feeling it.
 It was written in a place in which I felt super doubtful".

 The song and the corresponding was released on February 4, 2020, for streaming and radio platforms.